pqdev/pqd-api-slate/source/includes/_errors.md

 ---------- | -------
 400 | Bad Request -- Your request is invalid.
 401 | Unauthorized -- Your bearer token is unspecified or invalid.
+403 | Forbidden -- Your bearer token is unspecified or invalid.
 404 | Not Found -- The specified resource could not be found.
 Possibly an invalid thesaurus name or alert id.
 405 | Method Not Allowed -- You tried to access an endpoint with an invalid method.
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.